 "Harvest Moon" is the name given to the full Moon closest to the Fall equinox, which in 2013 occurs at September 19 at 4:12 am Pacific.

 Usually the Moon rises 50 minutes later each night, but around the Autumnal Equinox, the Moon appears only 30 minutes later.
 This gives the illusion that there's a bright full Moon rising at sunset for several nights in a row.
-Share a free sample Sexual Soul Mates Reading.
-This hot and steamy reading for two will help you uncover your deepest desires and enhance your connection as a couple.
+Share a free sample Karmic Love Reading.
+Keep making the same mistakes with your love life?
+Gain karmic insight into your past life romances today!

 Before electric lights, farmers once used these extra hours of moonlight to bring in the season's harvest from the fields, and hence the nickname "Harvest Moon."